EvyLynne/Sabermetrics-Meets-Power-BI/README.md

 https://drive.google.com/drive/folders/1UwxAdLpdis8M-dfJsp4_90UIpojU7-iv?usp=drive_link  <br>
 I will continue to explore the data further and reread the docs.
 If the data will allow, I'll create a SSMS version with explicit relationships.<br>

+### Notes:<br>
+I found an error in the docs for People table, finalGame column description.
+It read, "Date that player made first major league appearance".
+When I added to the extended properties, I rewrote as: "Date that player made final [sic] major league appearance".

 ### References:<br>
 Society For American Baseball Research, Lahman Database: https://sabr.org/lahman-database, created by SABR member Sean Lahman.<br>
 Society For American Baseball Research: https://sabr.org/about<br>